twrackers/FIFO-library/README.md

 # FIFO #

-This class implements a _FIFO_ (first-in/first-out buffer) with a fixed capacity of bytes.
+The `FIFO` class implements a _FIFO_ (first-in/first-out buffer) with a fixed capacity of bytes.
 The FIFO is implemented with a [ring buffer](https://en.wikipedia.org/wiki/Circular_buffer "ring buffer").

 Bytes are "pushed" into a FIFO one at a time, and they are "popped" back out with their push order preserved (first in, first out).
 Pushes and pops may happen in any order, with two conditions.